bitrise-io/ioscodesigning/docs/exporting-code-signing-files.md

 6. Select the certificates and choose `Export` from the pop-up menu.
 ![Export certificate](img/xcode_export_certificate.png)
 7. Enter a filename in the Save As dialog.
 You can set a password and a verification to store it securely, but it's not necessary.
-8. Xcode will export the requested certificate in a .p12 format.
+8. Xcode will export the requested certificate in .p12 format.

 ### Exporting manually
 1. Start Keychain Access.